krystiandzirba/Ive-Been-There-Travel-Log-App/README.md

 ![image](https://github.com/krystiandzirba/Ive_been_there_travel_log_app/assets/120574986/6f10d350-026a-40c3-84f4-66c847b4b82b)

-Here you can create a simple log for short/individual travels. (country to country / city to city)
+Here you can create a simple log for short/individual travels. (country to country / city to city) The travel creator is divided on 3 sections:
-- Start by giving your travel a unique name, select the date when your journey took place.
+- Basic data: give your travel a unique name, select the date when your journey took place.
 For instance, "Spain - Madrid" | 05.09.2023 - 07.09.2023".
-- On the right side, we can see a colored checkerboard.
-Here you can choose your preferred color and opacity that you want to highlight the specific country with.
-- When you've set everything up, your final step is to choose 1 of 8 available travel types.
-Start placing markers on the map to trace your path and adventures.
+- Settings: Choose a country highlight color and opacity, width, color and type of polyline that connects 2 or more markers related to the travel log.
+- Travel type: Here you can pick 1 of 8 travel types that you used during your travel.

+Now you can start placing a path on the map.
-- Once you've finished, just hit the "✔️" button to confirm creating your travel log.
+Once you've finished, just hit the "✔️" button to confirm creating your travel log.

 ![image](https://github.com/krystiandzirba/Ive_been_there_travel_log_app/assets/120574986/599f3c60-7494-4863-ac02-49b310e8d012)
 ![image](https://github.com/krystiandzirba/Ive_been_there_travel_log_app/assets/120574986/3cf861f1-869a-4d7e-9900-961673b1f773)